rozek/blockly-ai-playground/README.md

 ![appendDropDown](./Screenshots/appendDropDown.png)

 > appends a drop-down element with the given name and label to the UI.
 If an element with the same name already exists, it is removed before the new one is appended
+>
+> After adding a new DropDown to the UI, you still have to define the entries from which the user may select.
+This can be done using the "append Choice" block - one per selectable entry.
+The context item associated with the DropDown will then contain the (0-based) index of the currently selected entry

 ![appendButton](./Screenshots/appendButton.png)